georgeperez/titanpointe.org/_posts/2025-04-20-signalgate.md

 I’m tired, but not giving up.
 I’ll keep trying to share the truth until my heart gives out.

 [^1]: IOF stands for Israel Occupation Forces.
 [^2]: Usonian is a term I will be using to refer to “Americans”.
-If you’ve never heard of it, go read Frank Lloyd Wright’s thoughts when he coined the term.